rynf1t/investment-ai/README.md

-This is a simple investment and inflation calculator.
+This is a simple investment and inflation calculator: https://rynf1t.github.io/investment-ai/

 It considers the following:
 - Initial savings / investments